 • High Battery - The inverter has turned off because the battery voltage is at a very high level.
-This fault message is displayed and the FAULT (red) LED will be on when the battery voltage is above the High Battery Cut-Out (HBCO) value.
-This fault will automatically restart and resume operation when the battery voltage drops 0.3 VDC (12-volt models), 0.6 VDC (24-volt models), or 1.2 VDC (48-volt models) below the HBCO value.
+"High Battery" displays, and the FAULT (red) LED will be on when the battery voltage is above the High Battery Cut-Out (HBCO) value.
+The inverter will automatically restart and resume operation when the battery voltage drops 0.3 VDC (12-volt models), 0.6 VDC (24-volt models), or 1.2 VDC (48-volt models) below the HBCO value.

 Info: The HBCO value is dependent on your inverter revision and model.
-Normally, the HBCO value for the ME/MM/RD Series inverters is 16 VDC (12-volt models) or 32 VDC (24-volt models); and the HBCO value for the MS/MMS Series inverters is 17 VDC (12-volt models), 34 VDC (24-volt models), or 68 VDC (48-volt models).
+Normally, the HBCO value for ME/MM/RD Series inverters is 16 VDC (12-volt models) or 32 VDC (24-volt models).
+The HBCO value for MS/MMS Series inverters is 17 VDC (12-volt models), 34 VDC (24-volt models), or 68 VDC (48-volt models).

-Remedy: This fault usually only occurs when an external DC charging source is charging the inverter's battery bank.
+Remedy: This fault usually occurs when an external DC source is charging the inverter's battery bank.
 Turn off any other additional charging source to allow the DC voltage level to drop.

-Overtemp appears on the LCD and the FAULT (red) LED is on.
-The PWR (green), CHG (green) and INV (green) LED's are off.
+Overtemp appears on the LCD.
+The FAULT (red) LED is on.
+The PWR (green), CHG (green), and INV (green) LEDs are off.